Ralong Hot Springs: A Unique Spot To Rejuvenate Your Mind And Body

 Photo: Amitabha Gupta / Wikimedia Commons

-Located just a short walk away from the hot springs, Ralong Monastery is a significant Tibetan Buddhist monastery belonging to the Karma Kagyu school.
+Located just a short walk away from the hot springs, Ralong Monastery, also known as Ralang Monastery, is a significant Tibetan Buddhist monastery belonging to the Karma Kagyu school.
 Built in the 18th century, this monastery showcases intricate Tibetan architecture and houses valuable religious artefacts.
 You can explore the main prayer hall, admire the colourful frescoes, and witness monks in their daily rituals.
 The monastery offers a serene atmosphere and insights into Tibetan Buddhist culture.

 Timings: 6 AM – 6 PM